-Don’t cross the bridge here, instead turn right on Realengracht.
-Feel the quiet charm of this area and it’s long history in the small details that remind us of the busy place it used to be: salt making (Zoutkeet), kipper (red herring) smoking (bokking rokerij), flour industry (meelfabriek).
+Don’t cross the bridge here, instead, turn right on Realengracht.
+Feel the quiet charm of this area.
+Its long history lies in the small details that remind us of the busy place it used to be: salt making (Zoutkeet), kipper (red herring) smoking (bokking rokerij), flour industry (meelfabriek).

 At the end cross the amazing narrow Dutch draw footbridge.

 After the bridge, turn right and left.
 On your left you will the typical storage houses, with its characteristic shutters.
 These are all expensive lofts and apartments.

 Turn right to cross another hanging bridge: the ‘Three herring bridge (Drieharingbrug).
 After the bridge turn left along the water, go straight to underpass the road and railway again, cross the main street to reach the Haarlemmerplein.